Johnlee004/MemeGenerator/README.md

 * Click **Next Image** to start viewing them.

 # Credit
 The UI was created with PyQt5 designer and the UI code was converted from it.
-The UI is in the repository.
+The UI file is in the repository.